Dream Chronicles (video game): Development

 Before releasing Dream Chronicles, KatGames had developed eight games but none of them earned success because of their poorly low-budget appearances.
 Having been aware of this, when starting the development of their ninth title (which became Dream Chronicles), KatGames moonlighted on it during other projects in the hope to find funding and attention for the game.

 In 2005, CEO and lead game designer of KatGames, Miguel Tartaj shared the game idea with two potential partners but according to him "it didn't go anywhere".
 Tartaj wanted to find a publisher who could provide his team with the creative input and non-development support.
 He also needed a partner whom his team trusted, and had a track record of successfully navigating the casual games market.
 Tartaj first met PlayFirst's creative director Kenny Dinkin and director of publishing Craig Bocks at Casual Connect Amsterdam in 2006, and pitched to him the idea of Dream Chronicles.
 KatGames eventually signed an agreement to PlayFirst on what came to be known in June 2007 as Dream Chronicles.

 Miguel Tartaj shared his thoughts when KatGames became a PlayFirst's partner: "We knew that an adventure game like Dream Chronicles was going to be unique for our team and unique for the casual games industry. [...]
 The iterative nature of a story-based game like Dream Chronicles was going to require a much higher degree of flexibility throughout the game's design and development process.
 Each new scene involved unique graphics, puzzles, and story elements, so we knew that it wouldn't all be 'figured out' upfront.
 I prefer to work more iteratively and put pieces together to try things out as we go along.
 PlayFirst's willingness to accept this fact was something that I appreciated in terms of my work style.
 Not only being able to work this way, but to also be supported in doing it was a great advantage for my team.
-We truly were able to 'dream' as we went along."
+We truly were able to 'dream' as we went along".

 Release and post-release

 Dream Chronicles was first released as a download on June 12, 2007 by PlayFirst.
 The game peaked at number-one on PlayFirst, Logler Global, RealArcade, GameHouse, Shockwave, MSN Games and Zylom; number-two on iWin.com, Arcade Town, Big Fish Games and Yahoo!
 Games; number-three on Reflexive Arcade and Oberon Games.
 It peaked inside top ten on Pogo.com, SpinTop Games, Amazon.com and other major casual game charts.

-On December 12, 2011, a high-definition version of this game was available via App Store for iPad device.
+A high-definition version of this game was available via App Store for iPad device in December 2011.